kubernetes/kubeadm/docs/design/design_v1.10.md

      Note: Please note that storing the CA key in a Secret might have security implications.

-   - creation of `schedler.conf` and `controller-manager.conf` secrets in`kube-system` namespace with respective kubeconfig files
+   - creation of `scheduler.conf` and `controller-manager.conf` secrets in`kube-system` namespace with respective kubeconfig files

    - mutation of  all the Pod specs by replacing host path volumes with projected volumes from the secrets above